ansible/ansible/docsite/rst/become.rst

     set to 'true'/'yes' to activate privilege escalation.

 become_user
     set to user with desired privileges, the user you 'become', NOT the user you login as.
+Does NOT imply `become: yes`, to allow it to be set at host level.

 become_method
     at play or task level overrides the default method set in ansible.cfg, set to 'sudo'/'su'/'pbrun'/'pfexec'/'doas'